 Third – What Can You Do About It?

-If you have temporary hardness, then all you have to do to rid yourself of the problem is boil the water.
-This is usually accomplished by using a boiler instead of a water heater.
-But, boiling isn’t enough to remove permanent hardness from your water.
+If you have temporary hardness, then all you have to do to rid yourself of the problem is boil it.
+This is usually accomplished by using a boiler instead of a conventional heater.
+But, boiling isn’t enough to remove permanent hardness from your system.

 If you have permanent hardness, then you will need an ion-exchange column to remove the contaminates.
 The most common type of ion exchange column available for personal use is a water softener.